 The Novotel Karon Beach is probably a bit more than an hour from Mai Khao Beach depending upon the traffic and any roadworks taking place, but we just sat back and let the driver do his job.

-On the way we got him to stop off at an ATM to pick up some cash.
+On the way we got the taxi driver to stop off at an ATM to pick up some cash.

 There were a few steep hills that would be a driver's nightmare in wet weather.